danielq1985/BibleAppPublic/README.md

 ### Website Link
 http://biblecontext.herokuapp.com/
 *Note: this was deployed on a Heroku hobby-grade server so it may take 15 seconds to load the 1st time of use*

+### What's next?
+Bringing cultural context!
+Understanding the culture of ancient people will level up the project's ability to bring the scriptures to life.

 ### Resources:
  - https://viz.bible/cms/